-Baltimore School for the Arts will be holding auditions in Dance, Instrumental Music, Vocal, Theatre, Stage Design & Production, Film & Visual Storytelling and Visual Arts for current 8th and 9th grades during January 19, 20, 21, 22, 25, 2021 for admission in September 2020.
+Baltimore School for the Arts will be holding auditions in Dance, Instrumental Music, Vocal, Theatre, Stage Design & Production, Film & Visual Storytelling and Visual Arts for current 8th and 9th grades during January 17, 18, 19, 20, 23, 2023 for admission in September 2023.
 A student may audition in one or two art areas.

-Attached is information for each department concerning necessary preparation for the audition or the visual arts portfolio review and the application.
+Attached is information for each department concerning necessary preparation for the audition or the visual arts portfolio review.
 Students are selected based solely on the audition.
 Baltimore School for the Arts does not consider recommendations or student records, nor are student records or recommendations consulted.